-This post is the first in a series that will be aimed at preventing injuries when working out with the Insanity program or any other high intensity exercise program.
+This post is the first in a series that’s going to be aimed at preventing injuries when working out with the Insanity program or any other higher intensity exercise program.

 Flexibility training is not just important to increase your flexibility, it can also help prevent injuries and help your muscles recover from training faster than they would without stretching.
-The result: less overall muscle soreness after working out, tendons and joints don’t hurt.
+The result: less overall muscle soreness after working out, plus tendons and joints won’t hurt.

 Who Needs Extra Flexibility Training?

 This article is for anyone who is following the Insanity program or following any workout program that lacks a real focus on flexibility training.
-If you are over the age of twenty-five please pay even more attention to this article.
+If you are over the age of 25, please pay even more attention to this article!
+It can really make an impact as you get older.

 Two Types of Stretching – Dynamic & Streching